-+The following meetings and hearings have been held for this proposal: Project Information Report/Public Hearing Outcome Outcome Request: Rural Settlement 1/1 (RS 1/1) to Rural Settlement Low Density (RSLD 2/1) ~ Community Meeting May 18, 2021 Proposed Development Program: Up to 179 single-family detached dwelling units.
-1 Staff Report Recommend Do Not Transmit Public Facilities and Services: Please the see Public Facilities Analysis Appendix for specific analysis on each public facility.
-1 LPA Transmittal Recommend Do Not Transmit (6-0) Environmental: The site is located within the geographical limits of the Wekiva Study Area, as established by the Wekiva Parkway and Protection Act.
-BCC Transmittal September 14, 2021 Schools: Capacity is currently not available for the proposed 179 single-family detached dwelling units, but expected to be relieved at the elementary and middle school levels in 2022.
-State Agency Comments Octoberr 2021 Transportation: The subject property is not located within the County's Alternative Mobility Area or located along a LPA Adoption November 18, 2021 backlogged/constrained facility or multimodal corridor.
-The proposed use will generate 177 pm peak hour trips resulting in a net increase of 76 pm peak hour trips.
-BCC Adoption December 14, 2021 Concurrent Rezoning: A Change Determination Review request is expected and will be considered with the proposed future land use map amendment at Adoption.
+The following meetings and hearings have been held for this proposal: Project Information Report/Public Hearing Outcome Request: Rural Settlement 1/1 (RS 1/1) to Rural Settlement L Density (RSLD 2/1) 1 Community Meeting May 18, 2021 Virtual Community meeting 4 residents in attendance - Neutral Proposed Development Program: Up to 179 single-family detached dwelling units.
+1 Staff Report Recommend Do Not Transmit Public Facilities and Services: Please the see Public Facilities Analysis Appendix for specific analysis of each public facility.
+1 LPA Transmittal August 19, 2021 Recommend Do Not Transmit (6-0) Environmental: The site is located within the geographical limits of the Wekiva Study Area, as established by the Wekiva Parkway and Protection Act.
+1 BCC Transmittal January 11, 2022 (Continued from September 14, 2021 and October 12, 2021) January 11, 2022 Schools: Capacity is currently not available for the proposed 179 single-family detached dwelling units, but relief is expected at the elementary and middle school levels in 2022.
+Transportation: The subject property is not located within the County's Alternative Mobility Area or located along a backlogged/constrained facility or multimodal corridor.
+The State Agency Comments February 2022 proposed use will generate 177 pm peak hour trips, resulting in a net increase of 76 pm peak hour trips.
+LPA Adoption March 17, 2022 BCC Adoption April 5, 2022 Concurrent PD/LUP Substantial Change: A Change Determination Review (CDR) request to amend the current Grassmere Reserve PD Land Use Plan is expected to be considered in conjunction with the proposed Future Land Use Map Amendment at the adoption hearing.